Snapchip/D2UberMod/README.md

 ## Install guide:
 #### With PlugY:
-- Place the dll in the PlugY install directory
+- Place `D2UberMod.dll` in the PlugY install directory
 - Set DllToLoad in `PlugY.ini` to:
 ```
     DllToLoad=D2UberMod.dll